Urigo/angular-meteor/README.md

     </div>

 ### Using Meteor Collections
+> I'm working on improving the way the $collection service works in the next version of ngMeteor.
+The improvements will slighlty change the way you currently use $collection in your application, more details on the changes will be available upon the release of the new $collection service.
+The changes will give you greater flexibility and control over how you declare, subscribe and publish functions without deviating too much from the current implementation.

 ngMeteor uses the default [Meteor collections](http://docs.meteor.com/#meteor_collection), so you would declare a new collection like this:

     todos = new Meteor.Collection("todos");